Vizzuality/4-growth/infrastructure/README.md

 The ECR repositories are created using the `ecr` module.
 This module creates an ECR repository and a lifecycle policy for each application.
 The lifecycle policy specifies rules for retaining and expiring images based on their tags.

+## IAM

+The configuration creates a specific user for the deployment pipeline, right now with permissions to push / pull images to the ECR repositories.
+The user is created using the `iam` module.

 ## TODO

 There are several aspects of the infrastructure that still need to be documented: